 This weekend my daughter and I re-watched Will Smith’s movie, Collateral Beauty.
-It's about grief and the devastation that loss leaves in its path.
+It's about the grief and the devastation that loss leaves in its path.
 I know, it doesn't sound very uplifting, but in many ways it is.
-If you haven’t seen this movie, please do…Smith is amazing in this movie.
+If you haven’t seen this film, please do…Smith is amazing in his role.
 You’ll find it reminiscent of “A Christmas Carol,” but who doesn’t love that old classic?

 The first time I saw it, I really didn’t give much thought to the movie's name, or the statement made by a key character in reference to losing a loved one: “Make sure to notice the collateral beauty.”
 Beauty resulting from a painful loss?
 Can there be such a thing?
 One might initially be incensed by such a suggestion, but in healing there is beauty.
 And yes, we might even find the beauty in the otherwise heart-breaking consequences of loss.

 I’ve experienced a number of seemingly insurmountable losses, as many of us have.
 While drowning in the darkness and isolation in the months that followed, I made a commitment to myself, and to the beloved person who was no longer at my side.
 I refused to allow the pain associated with their death to become the main focus, rather than the impact they’d had on my life.
 I would, in some way, honor them and the time we had together.
 I would find what I can now see as collateral beauty.